New England Patriots’ Devin McCourty Says ‘Dumb’ NFL Anthem Policy Could Cause More Drama

 Following the NFL’s decision to implement a new national anthem rule, plenty of players have clapped back at the policy.
-The latest player to comment on the rule is New England Patriots’ defensive back Devin McCourty.
+The latest player to comment on the rule is New England Patriots defensive back Devin McCourty.
 He doesn’t sound too fond of the new anthem policy, to say the least.

 Those that do not know what the new anthem policy is, here is your opportunity to find out.
 Players will no longer be allowed to protest the anthem on the field, but they will be allowed to remain in the locker room should they choose to do so.
 The players that do come out on the field will have to stand.